 - •The Company's interest rate risk arises from holding assets and liabilities with floating rates.
 These cause the exposure of cash flow interest rate risk. - •Details of financial assets and financial liabilities with floating rates of the Company are in the section of "Liquidity risk" set below. - •The following sensitivity analysis is determined upon the risk exposure level of non-derivative instruments at the end of the reporting period.
-For liabilities with floating rates, the analysis methods assume the amounts of outstanding debts at the end of the reporting date are outstanding throughout the whole year. - •With all other factors remained the same, had the borrowing interest rate increased by 0.25% in 2021 and 2020, the profit after tax would have decreased in an amount of \$5,109 and \$4,835 as of December 31, 2021 and 2020, respectively.
+For liabilities with floating rates, the analysis methods assume the amounts of outstanding debts at the end of the reporting date are outstanding throughout the whole year. - •With all other factors remained the same, had the borrowing interest rate increased by 0.25% in 2022 and 2021, the profit after tax would have decreased in an amount of \$3,882 and \$5,109 as of December 31, 2022 and 2021, respectively. - b.
+Credit risk - 1.
+Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties on the contract obligations.
+According to the Company's credit policy, each local entity in the Company is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
+Internal risk control assesses the credit quality of the customers which taking into account their financial position, past experience and other factors.
+The Company periodically monitors the use of credit and the payment status, and continually develops diverse business regions and expands overseas markets in order to reduce customer concentration risk.
+Accounts receivable of the Company is constituted by many customers, scattered in different regions of the world.
+The Company regularly assesses the financial position of accounts receivable for foreign customers, and makes sure proper insurances are in place for new customers and customer accounts with specific concerns.
+Accordingly, the Company has no significant credit risk exposed to any counterparty. - II.
+No credit limits were exceeded during the reporting periods for 2022 and 2021, and the management does not expect any significant losses from non-performance by these counterparties. - III.
+The Company classifies accounts receivables according to the customer types, and refers to the loss rate established by the specific period historical and the current information to estimate the allowance loss of the contract assets and accounts receivables.

-b.
-Credit risk
+c.
+Liquidity risk